IBM/watson-discovery-sdu-with-assistant/README.md

 Click the checkbox for `Enable as Web Action` [2].
 This will generate a public endpoint URL [3].

-Take note of the REST API endpoint value [3], as this will be needed by Watson Assistant in a future step.
+Take note of the URL value [3], as this will be needed by Watson Assistant in a future step.

 To verify you have entered the correct Discovery parameters, execute the provied `curl` command [4].
 If it fails, re-check your parameter values.